Passeriform/Passeriform/README.md

 <br />

-I have about 2.5 years of professional experience in the industry as a software developer covering fullstack developement, systems development, automation, CICD and infrastructure management.
+I have 5 years of professional experience in the industry as a software developer covering fullstack developement, systems development, automation, CICD and infrastructure management.
 And I believe there's a bunch more interesting stuff to cover so I'm looking to get into anything that catches my eye.

 <img src="https://media.giphy.com/media/WFZvB7VIXBgiz3oDXE/giphy.gif" width="36" /> &emsp; Got some freelance work for me?
 Sweet!
 Reach out to me [here](mailto:bhardwajutkarsh.ub@gmail.com).